- 1 To install Velomap maps on Windows just run the .exe download

 Installation directly to PNA without Garmin Mapsource:

-Simply run create_gmapsupp_img_with_mkgmap.bat then copy the gmapsupp.img to your GPS into the /garmin folder (gmapsupp.img MUST NOT BE RENAMED on many GPS - even though on newer GPS like Dakota/Oregon you can have several *.img in /garmin folder which will be read, there are often problems associated to this so I recommend not doing this).
+Simply run create_gmapsupp_img_with_mkgmap.bat then copy the gmapsupp.img to your GPS into the /garmin folder (gmapsupp.img MUST NOT BE RENAMED on very old Garmin GPS devices (2009 or older)).
+You will need to install Java JDK for this to work.

 Changing / Moving the folder in which you have installed the maps